 The following Driving Questions will be considered by students during the units.
 They will link directly to the assessment tasks that students are asked to complete.

-- What are consequences of human impact on marine pollution? - How can humans reverse / minimise such human impact? - How can humans interact with the coastal and marine environment safely and with minimal impact?
+- Do humans look after the earth? - What are the consequences of human impact on mountain alpine environments? - How can humans reverse/minimise such human impact? - How can humans interact with mountain alpine environments safely and sustainably?

 Proposed Practical Experiences